-(a) each local government entity that hosts a public safety answering point shall receive an allocation of the total quarterly balance of the account equal in proportion to the quarterly share received by the local government entity that hosts the public safety answering point during the 2017 fiscal year;

-(b) each local government entity that hosts a public safety answering point shall receive an allocation.
-The allocation may vary from the amount distributed during the 2017 fiscal year based on the amount collected by the department of revenue in accordance with 10-4-201(1)(a).

-(2) Beginning July 1, 2022, and in accordance with subsection (3), the department shall allocate and distribute the total quarterly balance of the account provided for in [section

-6(2)(a)] based on rules adopted by the department in accordance with [section 4(3)].

-(3) Within 1 year after the official final decennial census figures are available, the department shall update the rules establishing the quarterly allocation and distribution provided for in subsection (2) and allocate and distribute the quarterly balance for each quarter after that until the next update.
+- (a) each local government entity that hosts a public safety answering point must receive an allocation of the total quarterly balance of the account equal in proportion to the quarterly share received by the local government entity that hosts the public safety answering point during the 2017 fiscal year; - (b) each local government entity that hosts a public safety answering point must receive an allocation in accordance with subsection (1)(a).
+The allocation may vary from the amount distributed during the 2017 fiscal year based on the amount collected by the department of revenue in accordance with 10-4-201(1)(a). - (2) Beginning July 1, 2022, and in accordance with subsection (3), the department shall allocate and distribute the total quarterly balance of the account provided for in [section 6(2)(a)] based on rules adopted by the department in accordance with [section 4(3)]. - (3) Within 1 year after the official final decennial census figures are available, the department shall update the rules establishing the quarterly allocation and distribution provided for in subsection (2) and allocate and distribute the quarterly balance for each quarter after that until the next update.

 NEW SECTION.
 Section 8.
 9-1-1 grants.
 (1) The department shall, in consultation with the 9-1-1 advisory council created pursuant to [section 1], award competitive grants annually using the account established pursuant to [section 6(2)(b)] for private telecommunications providers and for local government entities that host public safety answering points.
-Beginning July 1, 2018, grants must be awarded to private telecommunications providers, local government entities that host public safety answering points, or both in accordance with this section and rules adopted by the department in accordance with [section 4].
+Beginning July 1, 2018, grants must be awarded to private telecommunications providers, local government entities that host public safety answering points, or both in accordance with this section and with rules adopted by the department in accordance with [section 4].

-(2) Except as provided in subsection (3), grants may be awarded to private telecommunications providers and to local government entities that host public safety answering points for:

-(a) emergency telecommunications systems plans;

-(b) project feasibility studies or project plans;
+- (2) In accordance with subsection (3), grants may be awarded to private telecommunications providers and to local government entities that host public safety answering points for: - (a) emergency telecommunications systems plans; - (b) project feasibility studies or project plans;

-(c) the implementation, operation, and maintenance of 9-1-1 systems, equipment, devices, and data; and applications on the following order of priority:

-(d) the purchase of services that support 9-1-1 systems.

-(3) In awarding grants, preference must be given to

-(a) requests by private telecommunications providers or bylocal government entities that host public safety answeringpoints working with a private telecommunications provider; and

-(b) requests by local government entities that host public safety answering points.

-(4) Nothing in this section prevents a local government entity that hosts a public safety answering point from:
+1 (c) the implementation, operation, and maintenance of 9-1-1 systems, equipment, devices, and data; 2 and 3 (d) the purchase of services that support 9-1-1 systems.
+4 (3) In awarding grants, preference must be given to applications in the following order of priority: 5 (a) requests by private telecommunications providers or by local government entities that host public 6 safety answering points by working with a private telecommunications provider; and 7 (b) requests by local government entities that host public safety answering points.
+8 (4) Nothing in this section prevents a local government entity that hosts a public safety answering point 9 in accordance with this section from: 10

-(a) providing grant money received by the local government entity that hosts a public safety answering point in accordance with this section to a private telecommunications provider for 9 1-1 purposes; or

-(b) collaborating with another local government on a joint grant application.
+- (a) providing grant money received by the local government entity to a private telecommunications provider for 9-1-1 purposes; or - (b) collaborating with another local government entity on a joint grant application.

 NEW SECTION.
 Section 9.
 Baseline next-generation 9-1-1 account transfers.
-(1) After the department makes distributions for the final quarter of the 2017 fiscal year from the wireless enhanced 9-1-1 account, the department shall transfer:
+(1) After the department makes distributions for the final quarter of the 2017 fiscal year from the wireless enhanced 9-1-1 account established in 10-4-301(1)(c), the department shall transfer:

-(a) \$5 million into the next-generation 9-1-1 infrastructureaccount established in accordance with [section 10];

-(b) \$80,000 into the 9-1-1 GIS mapping account established in accordance with [section 12]; and

-(c) \$350,000 into the statewide 9-1-1 planning account established in accordance with [section 13].

-(2) The allocations in subsection (1) may only be used in accordance with [sections 10 through 13].
+- (a) \$5 million into the next-generation 9-1-1 infrastructure account established in accordance with [section 10]; - (b) \$80,000 into the 9-1-1 GIS mapping account established in accordance with [section 12]; and - (c) \$350,000 into the statewide 9-1-1 planning account established in accordance with [section 13]. - (2) The allocations in subsection (1) may be used only in accordance with [sections 10 through 13].